- 150g Self Raising Flour, plus a little extra for dusting

 - 3 tablespoons Natural Yoghurt mixed with 5 tablespoons tepid water NB: Can replace natural yoghurt with buttermilk.
 Make own buttermilk using 1 cup milk, mixed with 1 tablespoon of freshly squeezed lemon juice.
 Allow to sit for 5 minutes for the milk to curdle, when the acid in the lemon separates the fat in the milk, the mixture will become thick.

-- Put all of the flatbread dry ingredients into a bowl.
-Add 8 tablespoons of natural yoghurt mixture.
+- Then add 8 tablespoons of natural yoghurt mixture.
 Use your hand to combine into a dough (or use a food processor and pulse until you have a dough).

-- If the dough’s a little wet still, you may need to add another sprinkling of flour.
+- If the dough’s a little wet, add another sprinkling of flour and knead together.

-- Tip the dough out onto your work surface and dust with a little flour.
+- Tip the dough out onto a work surface and dust with a little flour.